mui/material-ui/docs/pages/blog/v6-beta-pickers.md

 These new input components are called [Fields](https://next.mui.com/x/react-date-pickers/fields/), and they provide massive improvements to the experience of editing the value with a keyboard.

-The previous generation of pickers, whose input editing was based on a [mask approach](https://www.npmjs.com/package/rifm), are often cumbersome, particularly when modifying dates.
+The previous generation of pickers, whose text input is based on a [mask approach](https://www.npmjs.com/package/rifm), are often cumbersome and fall flat on edge cases as well simple cases like modifying dates.

 For example, watch what happens when we edit the month on this masked input: